qemacs/qemacs/qe-manual.md

 ### `char *get_extension_nc(char *filename);`

 Get the filename extension portion of a path.

+* argument `filename` a valid pointer to a C string

 Return a pointer to the first character of the last extension of the filename part of the path pointed to by string argument `path`.
 If there is no extension, return a pointer to the null terminator and the end of path.

-Leading dots are skipped, they are not considered part of an extension.
+Note: Leading dots are skipped, they are not considered part of an extension.

 Note: call this function for a modifiable string.